storyprotocol/documentation/docs/Protocol Concepts/royalty-module/liquid-absolute-percentage.md

 next:
   description: ''
 ---
-> ⏩ Skip the Read - 1 Minute Summary
->
-> Let's come up with an example: An IP Asset ('C') is a child of 'B', and 'B' is a child of 'A', such that it goes A▶️B▶️C. 'A' specifies that any descendant must share 5% of their revenue with it.
-On the other hand, 'B' specifies that any descendants must share 10% of their revenue with it.
->
-> Okay, great.
-Let's see what happens in two (independent) common scenarios:
->
-> 1. **Minting a License** - 'C' mints a license from 'B' that costs 100 USDC.
-When 'C' pays 'B' 100 USDC to mint a license, 'A' claims 5 USDC from B. In the end, 'B' only gets 95 USDC.
-> 2. **Tipping Directly** - 'C' is a comic book that is super well written.
-Someone tips 100 USDC to 'C' because they love it.
-'A' claims 5 USDC from 'C'.
-'B' claims 10 USDC from 'C'.
-In the end, 'C' only gets 85 USDC.

 <Accordion title="Skip the Read - 1 Minute Summary" icon="fa-info-circle">
   Let's come up with an example: An IP Asset ('C') is a child of 'B', and 'B' is a child of 'A', such that it goes A▶️B▶️C. 'A' specifies that any descendant must share 5% of their revenue with it.
 On the other hand, 'B' specifies that any descendants must share 10% of their revenue with it.